The Four Noble Truths

 The Five PreceptsPañcasīla

-To live an ethical life, refrain from:
+To live ethically, refrain from:

 1. KillingPāṇātipātā veramaṇī